University Catalogs

 If a student has three final examinations scheduled on the same day, the student has the option to work with all three faculty members to find one to reschedule.
 If no faculty member agrees to an alternative agreeable to the student, then the middle exam must be rescheduled.
 Students must request rescheduling at least two weeks prior to the scheduled examination time.

 Academic performance is officially recorded on an academic term basis in letter grades and quality points.
-Passing grades that range from C+ (2.3) to A (4.0) earn quality points; failures are recorded as F and earn no quality points.
+For masters students, passing grades that range from C+ (2.3) to A (4.0) earn quality points; failures are recorded as F and earn no quality points.
+For doctoral students, passing grades range from a high of A (100) to a low of B- (80).

 * Does not factor in the cumulative grade point average.